 The Grotto Trail runs between Shuttle Stops 5 & 6.
 You can get off at either and do a one-way hike.
 It’s approximately a 25 minute drive on the shuttle from the Zion Visitor Center to the trailhead.

 Grotto Trail Highlights

-- This trail parallels a big, flat and open forested area, making it one of the best hikes for Zion National Park wildlife viewing.
+- This easy Grotto walking trail parallels a big, flat and open forested area, making it one of the best hikes for Zion National Park wildlife viewing.

 - Just north of the Zion Lodge the trail passes a large lake, which on a still day, will provide some pretty epic reflections of the massive Zion canyon walls.
 There are plants and tree roots etc. in the lake, so you won’t get a perfect reflection, but it’s still an impressive sight.